chango/tas/doc/documentation.md

 ![tree structure diagram2](./images/treestruct2.png)

 #Garbage Collector
 The TAS Garbage Collector(GC) treats everything older than 60 seconds of the current time as expired data.
-At roughly every 5 seconds interval, the GC deletes data in the tree that is exactly 60 seconds older than the current time.
-For example, say the garbage collector runs at time 10000, only the nodes with timestamp at exactly 9940 will be deleted.
-The nodes with timestamp older than 9940 will be ignored.
-The GC will delete all the other expired nodes when the timestamp is divisible by 8.
-The GC does not traverse the tree and deletes expired nodes every 5 seconds to reduce the number of times of traversing a potentially very large tree.
+At roughly every 5 seconds interval, the GC deletes data in the tree that is expired.